 Places to Eat

-As foodie enthusiasts, we love trying new foods, and sometimes, after travelling away from home for a few months, we enjoy finding some good home comforts too.
+As foodie enthusiasts, we love trying new foods.
+However, sometimes, after travelling away from home for a few months, we enjoy finding some good home comforts too.
 Most of our best food finds were in Santa Cruz, so if you’re only treating yourself to a few meals out on your trip, save at least two for Santa Cruz.

-We loved this little spot for breakfast; it had a deal which included the daily juice, coffee, scrambled eggs and a small croissant for around $10.
-It is located right on the harbour too, so whether you’ve just arrived from a morning flight, waiting for your boat pick up or about to start a day trip around the Island (or all three like us), you’ll enjoy this spot.
+We loved this little spot for breakfast!
+It had a deal, which included the daily juice, coffee, scrambled eggs and a small croissant for around $10.
+It is located right on the harbour too.
+This is great for if you’ve just arrived from a morning flight, waiting for your boat pick up or about to start a day trip around the island (or all three like us).
 The wifi here was good for the Galapagos Islands too.

 Night Market - Kiosko de Renato

 This night market is the place to enjoy a meal during your time on Santa Cruz.
 The atmosphere is amazing, as the whole street transforms into an outdoor market.
-Charles Binford road is covered in simple tables with fish vendors on either side presenting lots of different fish to choose for your dinner.
-We were fascinated at the different fish species available and opted to share a small fish between us, which was cooked in foil with lots of flavourful spices and sauce.
+Charles Binford road is covered in simple tables with fish vendors on either side.
+All presenting lots of different fish to choose for your dinner.
+We were fascinated at the different fish species available and opted to share a small fish between us.
+This was cooked in foil, with lots of flavourful spices and sauce and was delicious!
 Whilst some dishes and fish can be costly, each vendor has special offers with competitive prices, so all budgets are catered for.
-It's great people-watching too, we enjoyed spotting the locals mixed in between heaps of tourists!
+We enjoyed spotting the locals mingle in between the heaps of tourists too!

 The Galapagos Deli